sanjanapatil22/APS/index.md

 - Fast lookup and dynamic updates

 Benefits during inference:
-For a given user i, you compute the dot product of their user feature vector with all product feature vectors.
+For a given user i, you compute the dot product of their **user feature vector** with all **product feature vectors**.
 This yields predicted ratings for every product.
 You rank products by predicted rating and recommend the top ones the user hasn’t rated yet.

-As the dataset is huge, computed R' is huge, so it is computed on the fly, during inference.
+As the dataset is huge, computed **R' is huge**, so it is computed on the fly, during inference.
+Hence DoK is beneficial.

 #### Storing Top-N Recommendations from CF
 To store the Top-N predicted products per user, we use: